-- (2) The technical and financial proposals shall be submitted simultaneously but in separate envelopes. - (3) A proposal received after the deadline for submission of proposals shall be returned to the sender unopened. - (4) Immediately after the deadline for submission of proposals, the technical proposals shall be opened for evaluation whilst the financial proposals shall remain sealed and kept in a secure bid-box until they are opened publicly. - (5) The Technical Evaluation Committee shall not have access to or insights to the financial proposals until the evaluations including any Procurement Committee's review are concluded.
+- 4) Immediately after the deadline for submission of proposals, the technical proposals shall be opened for elevation whilst the financial proposals shall remain sealed and kept in a secure bid-box until they are opened publicly. - (5) The technical evaluation committee shall not have access to or insights to the financial proposals until the evaluations including any Tender Boards review are concluded. - 49.
+(1) The procuring entity shall establish criteria to evaluate the proposals and prescribe the relative weight to be accorded to each criterion and the manner in which they are to be applied in the evaluation of: